coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 - Multi-targeted drug design where you need to identify both chemical and biological pathways/patterns
 - Distilling complex physics problems into simpler 1D statistics is very often done.
-- I used to do bioinformatics, pretty much everything in biology is about patterns in strings of charachters (DNA, proteins).
+- I used to do bioinformatics, pretty much everything in biology is about patterns in strings of characters (DNA, proteins).
 Finding those patterns and using them is the way to go
 - Pattern recognition DOES NOT lead to new insight, it is new insight which allows for the recognition of a 'pattern', the latter being an allocation of possible bias.

 ### What challenges do you face when trying to simplify complex concepts in your field, and how do you decide which details to focus on?

 - Absence of a terminology / jargon to describe a new idea. :+1:
-- Similar to above, when teaching often students know what they want to achive, but don't have the termonology to express it, so working through what they want is helpful, after teaching them some termonology.
+- Similar to above, when teaching often students know what they want to achieve, but don't have the terminology to express it, so working through what they want is helpful, after teaching them some terminology.
 - Whatever is most useful to the learner first?
 - I work with researchers in different fields.
-I don't always fully understand their domain knowledge but I can take the basiscs or generalities and get code that works for them
+I don't always fully understand their domain knowledge but I can take the basics or generalities and get code that works for them
 - A very practical problem is trying to resist going for a coffee in the midst of taking a shot at a complex concept, in the hope that the true details are to be found in the coffee.
-- not all information is easy to find or a lot of conflicting information or even sometimes imformation explosion
+- not all information is easy to find or a lot of conflicting information or even sometimes information explosion

 ### How do you determine the priority of tasks when designing algorithms for your academic projects, and what criteria do you use to ensure that the most critical tasks are addressed first?